Event road closures - Sun 1/3 until 10.30am & Sat 29/3 (@ The Springs) until 11.30am

 In Wellington Park, fuel reduction burning, fire trail management and other bushfire risk mitigation activities are the responsibility of the designated Park Management Agency (City of Hobart, Glenorchy City Council or the Tasmania Parks and Wildlife Service).
 These activities are undertaken under permit from the Wellington Park Management Trust to ensure that Park values are maintained.
 In the event of a bushfire in Wellington Park, the Tasmanian Fire Service is the lead agency to fight fires.

-During 2024-25, the Wellington Park Management Trust is working with the Tasmanian Fire Service, Glenorchy City Council, the City of Hobart and the Tasmania Parks and Wildlife Service to replace the Wellington Park Fire Management Strategy 2006 with a mosaic of three strategic bushfire management plans defined by tenure-blind, risk-based boundaries.
 Sensibly, the plan boundaries do not conform to the Wellington Park boundary, but rather have been defined using 'source of bushfire risk to the priority Human Settlement Areas' identified in the Hobart and Southern Bushfire Risk Management Plans as a lead criterion.
-This work is due for completion by mid-2025 and is supported by the Tasmanian Government's Natural Disaster Risk Reduction Grants Program.
+This work is supported by the Tasmanian Government's Natural Disaster Risk Reduction Grants Program.

-Park neighbours should reduce the risk of fire through simple preparation and precautions.
+The extensive bush-urban interface around the 140km boundary of Wellington Park presents significant challenges in community protection.
+Much of Wellington Park is not treatable by fuel reduction burns (see map) due to multiple factors.
+Park neighbours can reduce the risk of fire through simple preparation and precautions.
 Every neighbouring household should have a Bushfire Survival Plan and this must be implemented early.

 Visitors to the Park are reminded to observe fire restrictions during total fire bans as no fire places can be used during these periods.
 To minimise the risk to Park visitors and reduce the risk of bushfires, the Park will be closed on days with an Extreme or Catastrophic fire danger rating in either the South East or Upper Derwent Valley forecast districts.

-Copyright © 2025 Wellington Park Management Trust - All Rights Reserved.
+Download PDFCopyright © 2026 Wellington Park Management Trust - All Rights Reserved.

 Park management enquiries - info@wellingtonpark.org.au / 0428 226 218 / GPO Box 138 HOBART TAS 7001